Tower Lifeboat Station

 Tower Lifeboat Station is located on a custom made Floating dock (jetty), at Victoria Embankment on the North Bank of the River Thames, next to Waterloo Bridge.

 It is one of the newest lifeboat stations operated by the Royal National Lifeboat Institution (RNLI), established in 2002.

 Two lifeboats, Hurley Burley (E-07), since 2012, and Hearn Medicine Chest (E-10), since 2019, are principally stationed at Tower Lifeboat Station.
-The lifeboats are capable of 40-knots, and are the fastest lifeboats in the RNLI fleet.
+The E-class lifeboats are capable of 40-knots, and are the fastest lifeboats in the RNLI fleet.

 History

 A new search and rescue service for the River Thames was announced on 22 January 2001.
 The RNLI was asked by the Government to provide lifeboat cover, the first time it had been specifically asked to cover a river rather than estuarial waters.
 This came as a result of the findings of the Thames Safety Inquiry into the collision between the pleasure cruiser Marchioness and the dredger Bowbelle, which resulted in the loss of 51 lives in 1989.